gc-proto/experimental/header-mockups/breadcrumb-trail.md

   </ul>
   <h4>Accessibility</h4>
   <p>Code breadcrumbs as an ordered list</p>
-  <p>Ensure the touch target for the link meets the WCAG requirements</p>
   <h4>Breadcrumb structure</h4>
   <p>Here are some examples of breadcrumbs for different locations on Canada.ca</p>
 </div>